Kea DDNS

 A DNS server (e.g. BIND, PowerDNS, Knot) that accepts RFC 2136 dynamic updates for your forward and reverse zones.

 A TSIG key shared between the DNS server and OPNsense.
-Generate one with:
+You can generate one using the built-in Generate button in the TSIG Keys tab, or on the DNS server with:

 tsig-keygen -a hmac-sha256 ddns-key.example.com